Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 Dave Portnoy is a man of contrasts.
 He can do whatever he wants with a net worth of around $120 million.
 Yet, he does his pizza reviews almost every day.
 Why?
 Because he is a man of the people.
 He leads Barstool, a media empire in the making, and is constantly surrounded by content creators.
 Portnoy could easily delegate these reviews to someone else, but he chooses to get his hands dirty.
 It's not about the pizza; it's about staying grounded.
 He doesn't care what others think; he does what he believes and sets an example.

 So, what can we learn from Dave Portnoy?
 There's more than meets the eye when you look deeply at people.
 On the surface, he may appear as just another wealthy businessman, but delve a little deeper, and you'll find that El Presidente" is a decisive, aggressive, and unapologetic Enneagram 8.

+If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

 <svelte:head>